alisw/AliPhysics/OADB/EMCAL/READMEoadb.txt

 - 20190520: Update of EMCALTimeCalib.root and EMCALTimeL1PhaseCalib.root with calibs for remaining runs of LHC18r
 - 20190528: Update of EMCALBadChannels.root with analysis level QA bad channels for LHC18q,r
 - 20190612: Update of EMCALBadChannels.root with analysis level QA bad channels for LHC17n (XeXe)
+- 20190612: Update of EMCALTimeCalib.root and EMCALTimeL1PhaseCalib.root with updated calibs for LHC18n (lower thresholds)

 */